jp1884/techvolution-vegas-baby/uHow to See The Matrix/12 - Mamet_only.md

 Now the class starts brainstorming super-objective ideas for their "student's wants the instructor's respect" scene.
 Mamet repeatedly rejects the first ideas because they're too "interesting".
 Instead, Mamet encourages the class to find the most straightforward shot to represent the objective and super-objective of the beat and scene, respectively.

-For example, Mamet rejects the idea of the professor having a prosthetic arm that falls off so the student/hero can pick it up for him.
-This idea tries too hard to be interesting; meaning it's also unusual for most of the audience to relate to.
+For example, one student proposes the scene is about the professor having a prosthetic arm that falls off.
+The student/hero can therefore pick it up for the professor and therefore earn his respect.

+Mamet rejects that idea because it tries to be interesting; meaning it's also unusual for most of the audience to relate to.
 Mamet turns this rejection into a broader rejection of a movie script trying to "establish the character."
 Referencing Aristotle, Mamet says character doesn't even exist in stories.
-The character is literally what the hero does in the story, not who they were before the story started.
+The character is literally what the hero does in the story, not who they were before the story started or are when they're not vigorously pursuing their one goal.

 To Mamet, movie scripts should not establish a character with descriptions like "A fellow, trim, fit, obviously enamored of the good things in life…"[8] A movie script should only tell the heroes story in images.

-He explains by saying, "A fellow goes to a whorehouse, asks 'what can I get for five bucks,' and the madam responds' you should have been here yesterday, because…"[9].
+He explains what he means by starting a story, "A fellow goes to a whorehouse, asks 'what can I get for five bucks,' and the madam responds' you should have been here yesterday, because…"[9].
 The audience doesn't care if this hero is trim, fit, and enamored of the good things in life.
 His action of going to a whorehouse with five bucks tells you everything you need to know about him.
-Not giving him characterizations lets the audience imagine him to be themselves or someone they know.
+Not giving him characterizations lets the audience imagine the hero to be themselves or someone they know.
 The audience can then enter into a story's reality.
 And entering and living inside a new reality is the magic of storytelling.

-In short, simple characters make it easy to tell and listen to stories.
-Too many characterizations get in the way of writing stories by characters with too many characterizations are less relatable.
+In short, straightforward characters make it easy to tell and listen to stories.
+Giving a character too many quirks gets makes them less relatable and therefore gets in the way of storytelling.

 Mamet then says storyboards, which he calls shot lists, are a directors best tool.

 Mamet tells his students to remove characterizations by using KISS (Keep It Simple Stupid).
 Using KISS reminds writers only to find the meaning of each beat and scene.
 KISS prevents information overload from interfering with the audiences' understanding of the story.

 Mamet then returns to making a scene about a student impressing his professor.
-The first beat is decided to be arriving early to class.
+The first beat in the story is decided to be arriving early to class.
 The class now needs a shot to show it.
 Mamet says that a student's idea of the hero walking down an empty street at sunrise is too vague.
 He also says the hero nervously looking at his watch is too interesting.
 When a student says, "A shot of the man coming down a hall.
 A shot of a door, he tries it, it's locked, it doesn't open.
 He sits down.
 That's it."[10]
 With the class, Mamet analyzes if these shots represent arriving early to class, and they all decide that it does.

 When some students ask if they can add more to the scene like a janitor mopping the floor, Mamet tells them always cut out unnecessary information.
 They already have shots to describe the objective of the arrive early beat, and there's no need to add more than required.